graveslug/Arctic-Resigination/README.md

 Arthur Bernier Jr
 The Endless Amount of Albums I burned Through
 The Endless tutorials, videos, and documentation that contradict each other to no end.
+And the friends that stayed up late with me at night to talk about weird stuff, troubles, sharing tons of memes, and talking about neuroscience.